Allergies — Wokingham, Berkshire

 1. What are allergies?

-Allergies occur when the immune system reacts abnormally to a substance that is normally harmless, such as pollen, dust mites, animal dander, mould spores or certain foods.
-In the UK, allergies are extremely common — hay fever alone affects around one in four people, and the number of allergy sufferers has been rising steadily for decades.
+Allergies occur when the immune system reacts abnormally to a substance that is normally harmless.
+This page focuses on perennial allergies — year-round reactions to indoor allergens such as house dust mites, animal dander, mould spores and certain foods.
+(Seasonal pollen allergies are covered in detail on the hay fever page.)
+Perennial allergies are extremely common in the UK and have been rising steadily for decades.
 They range from mildly inconvenient to severely debilitating, affecting daily life, work, sleep and quality of life.
 Many people rely on antihistamines and other medications year after year, managing symptoms without ever addressing the underlying immune imbalance driving them.

 Acupuncture and Chinese herbal medicine offer an effective natural approach that goes beyond symptom suppression — strengthening the body's defensive energy, regulating the immune response and reducing the underlying susceptibility that makes the immune system overreact in the first place.
 Many patients find that a course of treatment significantly reduces both the severity of their symptoms and their need for medication, with benefits that carry forward into subsequent seasons.